 - The casino fails to exercise adequate supervision over an employee’s activities.

-Example: A casino receives complaints from several female customers about a security guard who has sexually harasses them.
+Example: A casino receives complaints from several female customers about a security guard who has sexually harassed them.
 The casino ignores the complaints.
 Later, the security guard sexually assaults a customer in the parking lot.
 Sexual assault is not part of the guard’s job.
 However the casino can be held liable because it negligently retained his services after receiving notice that he posed a danger.

-- Payment of medical bills,
+- Payment of medical bills, including hospitalization, rehab, and medicines,

 - Lost wages from missed work,